Customer surveys come in many shapes and sizes but customer feedback question mistakes tend to be the same and they repeat time and time again.

 What is your email address?

 This is simple disrespect for your customer.
-You are not respecting the time they are investing in responding and you are introducing the chance for error in the response.
+You are not respecting the time they are investing in responding and you are introducing error in the response you receive.

 If at all possible, do not ask customers for information that they expect you to already have in your systems.
 It will make for a shorter survey and better responses.

-Consider this question from a real survey I received:
+This was the first question in a real survey I received:

 Hey, how about buying me a drink and letting me get comfortable before you dive right into the heavy stuff!